Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization: Introduction

 \paragraph{Discussion of the results and outline of the paper} The existence and uniqueness of maximal sub-solutions in \citep{heyne2013, heyne2014, mainberger2016} depends foremost on the integrability of the terminal condition $F$, admissibility conditions on the local martingale part, and the properties of the generator -- positive, lower semi-continuous, convex in $z$ and monotone in $y$ or jointly convex in $(y,z)$.
 In the present context though, the generator can no longer be positive, even uniformly linearly bounded from below.
 Therefore we had to adapt the admissibility conditions, adequate for the optimization problem we are looking at.
 Henceforth, we provide existence and uniqueness of maximal sub-solutions under these new admissibility conditions in Section \ref{sec:01}.
-The key point throughout being to keep track of the sub-martingale property for the corresponding control process under discounting and probability measure changes.
-We further present there the one to one relation between utility maximization and the optimal maximal sub-solution as treated in this paper.
+We further present there the formulation of the utility maximization problem and the transformation leading the forward backward system \eqref{eq:max-subsol}.
 With this result at hand, we can address in Section \ref{sec:02} the characterization in terms of optimization of maximal sub-solutions of the forward backward stochastic differential equation.
 Our first main result, Theorem \ref{thm:maintheorem}, provides a verification argument for solutions of coupled forward backward stochastic differential equation in terms of optimal strategy.
+The resulting system excerpt an auxiliary backward stochastic differential equation specifying the gradient dynamic.
 The second main result, Theorem \ref{thm:maintheorem02}, provides a characterization of optimal strategies in terms of solution of a coupled forward backward stochastic differential equation.
 It turns out, that an auxiliary backward stochastic differential equation is necessary in order to specify the gradient of the solution.
 These result extends the ones from \citet{horst2014} stated for utility maximization \`a la \citet{savage1972}.
 We illustrate the results in Section \ref{sec:03} by considering utility optimization in a financial context with explicit solutions in given examples.
 These explicit solutions allow to address for instance the cost of incompleteness in a financial market.
 Finally, we address how the result can be applied when considering optimization for recursive utilities \`a la \citet{kreps1978} or for the present case in continuous time \`a la \citet{duffie1992}.
-A technical result is postponed in Appendix \ref{sec:app01}.
+The proof of existence and uniqueness of maximal sub-solutions being using the same techniques as \citep{heyne2013} is postponed in Appendix \ref{sec:app01}.